 TACCACEAE Dumortier, nom. cons. - Back to Dioscoreales

-Plant with stem tubers or rhizomes; (velamen +); secondary thickening +[?]; vessels 0; hairs with multicellular stalk row, a head, and then another cell row; petiole bundles in ring; leaves basal, blade ± deeply pinnately or palmately divided to entire, fine venation reticulate, petiole +, base somewhat sheathing; inflorescence scapose, umbellate, of groups of cincinni, inflorescence bracts petal-like, floral bracts long, filiform, among the flowers; flowers medium in size; T with median member of outer whorl adaxial, whorls weakly differentiated, tube short; A adnate to P at base, connective broad, not prolonged, forming a hood enclosing anther; middle layer of anther wall from outer secondary parietal cells [dicot type]; G opposite C/inner T, stylar canal with secretion, stigma ± petal- or mushroom-like, (lobes bilobed); nucellar cells laterally anticlinally expanded, nucellar cap 0; megaspore mother cells several; fruit a berry (capsule); seed ribbed; (endotesta crystalliferous), exotegmen ± thick-walled and elongated, esp. radially; embryo short to minute, cotyledon ± lateral; n = 15, x = ?; cotyledon ?bifacial, sheath lobed.
+Plant with root tubers or rhizomes; (velamen +); secondary thickening +[?]; vessels 0; hairs with multicellular stalk row, a head, and then another cell row; petiole bundles in ring; leaves basal, blade ± deeply pinnately or palmately decompound-lobed to entire, fine venation reticulate, petiole +, base somewhat sheathing; inflorescence scapose, umbellate, of groups of cincinni, inflorescence bracts petal-like, floral bracts long, filiform, among the flowers; flowers medium in size; T with median member of outer whorl adaxial, whorls weakly to moderately differentiated, tube short; A adnate to P at base, connective broad, not prolonged, forming a hood enclosing anther; middle layer of anther wall from outer secondary parietal cells [dicot type]; pollen sticky; G opposite C/inner T, stylar canal with secretion, stigma ± petal- or mushroom-like, (lobes bilobed); nucellar cells laterally anticlinally expanded, nucellar cap 0; megaspore mother cells several; fruit baccate (capsular); seed longitudinally ridged, (corky); (endotesta crystalliferous), exotegmen ± thick-walled and elongated, esp. radially; embryo short to minute, cotyledon ± lateral; n = 15, x = ?; cotyledon ?bifacial, sheath lobed.

 Age.
 Crown-group Taccaceae are (60-)35(-15) Ma (Merckx et al. 2010a).

 Pollination Biology.
 The dark purple flowers of most species of Tacca and the long, dangling bracts suggest some sort of fly pollination.
 The inflorescence as a whole can be strongly monosymmetric, as in Tacca integrifolia, where two large and conspicuous white inflorescence bracts are held above the dark purple flowers and less conspicuous lower inflorescence bract and the whitish dangling filiform bracts.
-The broad stamens of T. cristata are incurved and held horizontally in the mouth of the flower and abut the stigma, and they are then incurved another 1800, the anthers ultimately facing upwards in a little pollination chamber formed largely by the stamens alone.
+The broad stamens are incurved and held horizontally in the mouth of the flower and abut the stigma, more or less enclosing the centre of the flower; in T. cristata, at least, the anthers are incurved 180o more, forming a small chamber and ultimately facing upwards (Lim & Raguso 2017).
 Although a variety of insects may visit the flower, pollination is likely to be carried out by female biting midges (Ceratopogonidae: Forcipomyia, Culicoides: Lim & Raguso 2017; Chua et al. 2020).
 The midges visit the flowers on the first day of anthesis when the flowers are held vertically; on the second day they become pendulous.

 Chemistry, Morphology, etc..
 Tacca lacks the distinctive vasculature of Dioscoreaceae, in which it used to be included.
 It is unclear if the midrib is distinct or multistranded (Inamadar et al. 1983).

 The flowers are drawn with the odd member of the outer whorl in the adaxial position by Ronse de Craene (2010).
+The pollen is undistinguished, being monosulcate and with a finely reticulate-striate surface; shape varies considerably (Borokini & Ayodele 2012).
 The cells around the raphal bundle can be thin-walled; perhaps they are attractive to animals?

 For general information, see Limpricht (1928) and Kubitzki (1998b), for vegetative anatomy, including that of the young plant, see Queva (1894), for xylem, see Carlquist (2012a), and for pollen, see Tarasevich (2019: Convolvulaceae = Convallariaceae?).